cobianzo/wordpress-boilerplate/README.md

     - /Applications/XAMPP/xamppfiles/bin/mysql
 - Just Check: Make a backup with Database -> Backup DB
 	- check out the db file is in wp-content/backup-db
-	- run load-latest-db-php, check that it replaced the db ok.
+	- run svil/load-latest-db-php, check that it replaced the db ok.

 To continue your project in github
 ------------------------------------------------------------------------------------------------------------------------------------------